Practicing for tonight; just a few hours away!! #ClassOf2025

 🥁 It's not every day that a band's spring concert includes a WORLD PREMIERE of new music — but it's happening!
 May 20, 6:30pm, AHS.
 Reception for former longtime band director John Glover to follow! #HornetNation

-13 days ago, Toni Clay
+about 1 month ago, Toni Clay

 promotional graphic on a red and gold spotlight background announces the Athens High School Band’s world premiere of “Pride of the Hornets” March by Dr. Timothy Rhea, Director of Bands at Texas A&M University.
 The event is dedicated to Mr. John Glover and scheduled for May 20 at 6:30 p.m. in the AHS Competition Gym at 708 East College Street.
 The concert coincides with the AISD Band Department’s Spring Concert, with a reception for Mr. Glover to follow.
 Musical notes and stars decorate the background.